 Some self-care activities to add into your weekly self-care routine include:

+And now, it’s time to get down to the nitty gritty of your self-care routine: your daily actions.
 Ask yourself when you can fit in time for yourself during the day and plan for self-care.
 Self-care is vital daily because it helps set the tone for the day and keep stick to your weekly intentions.

 Small things like flossing and brushing your teeth count as self-care and should be accounted for.